critterandguitari/cg-docs/docs/Other Instruments/5moons.md

 ### Modular

-While not technically a eurorack module, 5 Moons has 3.5mm TS input and output, so it's basically a eurorack module for your desk.
-Patch a module into the input and send 5 Moons back out to another module!
-Turn monophonic oscillators into 5-voice polysynths!
+5 Moons has 3.5mm TS input and output so you can patch a module into the input and send 5 Moons back out to another module.
+Please note that 5 Moons is not a eurorack module: the input and output jacks operate at different voltage levels than a eurorack module and are not DC-coupled.
 ![image](images/5moonsModular.png)

 ### Living room